Torn Paper Reindeer Craft For Kids [Free Template]

 Directions

-Next, start tearing different shades of brown paper into small pieces.
-Separate the papers into 3 piles: one for lighter brown, one for dirty white, and one for darker brown.
-Then begin gluing the darker brown into the Antler part.
+Next, start tearing different shades of brown construction paper into small pieces.
+Separate the papers into 3 piles: one for lighter brown, one for cream, and one for darker brown.
+Then, begin gluing the darker brown into the Antler part.

-Use the dirty white pieces to fill in the entire lower part of the reindeer.
+Use the cream pieces to fill in the entire lower part of the reindeer.

 Take the eyes and glue them, one on each side of the reindeer, a little below the antlers.